 Don't forget to put your ballot in the return envelope provided and sign the envelope.
 Then choose one of three ways to make sure your voted ballot is in our office no later than 7 p.m. on Election Day:

-By mail.
+- By mail.
 The postage is already paid, so just put your signed envelope in the mail.
-You should allow at least 5 days for your ballot to reach us by mail.
+You should allow at least one week for your ballot to reach us by mail.

-When we receive your ballot, we check your signature against the signature you submitted when you registered to vote.
-If your signature has changed, you'll need to use an online voter registration application to bring your Florida Driver License or Florida ID signature into your voter record, or a paper voter registration application to update your signature.
-Signatures must be updated before Vote By Mail ballot canvassing begins.
+When we receive your ballot, we check your signature against the signature we have on file.
+If your signature has changed, you can use an online voter registration application to bring your Florida Driver License or Florida ID signature into your voter record, or a paper voter registration application to update your signature.
+Your signature update must be received before your voted Vote By Mail ballot is received.

-If you returned your Vote By Mail ballot but forgot to sign the envelope, or if there is a discrepancy with your signature, you need to complete and return a signature affidavit no later than 5 p.m. on the day before the election.
+If you returned your Vote By Mail ballot but forgot to sign the envelope, or if there is a discrepancy with your signature, you need to complete and return a signature cure affidavit (English/Español) so that it is in one of our offices no later than 5 p.m. on the second day following the election.
 Please follow the instructions on the form carefully, as failure to follow these instructions may cause your ballot not to count.
+English/Spanish